Have you been failing your way through baking bread? Here are our top 10 bread baking tips for the unsuccessful baker.

 I spent close to two years learning how to bake bread.
 In those two years, I’ve made every mistake in the book.

 Learning how to bake bread takes time and perseverance.
-One day last year I was so determined to finally figure out this bread baking thing that I baked six loaves in one day.
+One day last year I was so determined to finally figure out this bread-baking thing that I baked six loaves in one day.
 I messed up different things every time.
-Every loaf went to the chickens, and they couldn’t imagine what they had done to deserve such a feast.

 I’m here to tell you it is possible for every person to bake bread, and I’m going to make it much easier on you by telling you everything I’ve done wrong and share some bread baking tips to make it easier on you.

 This may seem obvious to some of you.
 Some of you would never dream of straying away from a recipe.
 If that’s you, feel free to skip to the next tip.
 The rest of you are more like me.
 Hard headed, stubborn souls.
 Unless you are a master baker (which you’re probably not, because you wouldn’t be reading this if you were) you must follow the recipe exactly as it is written.